Fraud Alert: If you received an unexpected job offer from RS&H, please notify us.

 Typically, the first place to look for airfield pavement areas requiring improvement is an airport’s Pavement Management Program (PMP), also commonly referred to as an Airport Pavement Management System (APMS).
 A PMP or APMS provides details about pavement areas requiring maintenance, rehabilitation, or reconstruction.

-The PMP not only identifies pavement areas in need of attention, but it also can also be used to justify the necessity of a project to the FAA and, therefore, assist with obtaining project funding.
+The PMP not only identifies pavement areas in need of attention, but it also can be used to justify the necessity of a project to the FAA and, therefore, assist with obtaining project funding.
 This information is also used in the NEPA process as justification for the rehabilitation or reconstruction project.

 Many airports only update their PMP every three years when they conduct a Pavement Condition Index (PCI) survey using the ASTM International standard as required by FAA AC 150/5380-7B.
 Although a visual inspection can be performed annually, most airports use the ASTM-defined Pavement Condition Index (PCI) survey methodology since it is the industry recognized standard.
 However, it is important to note one of the key factors to having a successful PMP is consistently evaluating pavement conditions.